nathan-mahynski/nathan-mahynski.github.io/_research/structure_directing_agents.md

 Importantly, this train of thought is premised on understanding the system as an effectively one-component system of attractive colloids, rather than as a two component system of mutually repulsive colloids and polymers.
 This follows the AO model of depletion; however, as it turns out, assumptions in the AO model can lead to a breakdown of this conclusion!

-## The Details of the Polymer Matters
+## The Details of the Polymer Matter

 In fact, when the polymer is sufficiently large, the HCP can be stabilized over the FCC.
 The reason for this has to do with the void structure of the two competing crystals. <a href="https://doi.org/10.1039/c4sm02191f"><img style="float: right" src="fcc_hcp.png" width=400px></a> The interstices of both polymorphs can be described as forming either tetrahedral voids (TV) or octahedral voids (OV); these shapes can be seen by connecting all neighboring colloids into a platonic solid around the center of each void.
 The FCC and HCP have an identical number of voids per colloid in each crystal (in a ratio of 2:1, TV:OV), however, because of the different stacking patterns the voids also adopt a different pattern.